 Late Work.
 Given the course’s emphasis on professionalization and workshopping, all work should be submitted on time.
 Late work can affect your Project Work grade; more importantly, it will affect your ability to fully benefit from the workshopping process and thus develop your writing as successfully as possible.

 Attendance.
 Again, our emphasis on professionalization will be important here.
-Also, give our meeting schedule, missing one class means missing an entire week.
-You should aim to be in class and on time every week.
+You should aim to be in class and on time for each class meeting.
 Absences and tardiness can affect your Project Work grade, as they affect your ability to effectively contribute to our writing workshops.
-If you miss more than three classes, you will not get credit for the course.
+If you miss more than six classes, you will not get credit for the course.

 Students with Disabilities

 Students with disabilities who feel they need academic accommodations should contact Adriane Spencer (firstname.lastname@example.org), Director of Disability Support Services Office, 100D Plassmann Hall (Student Success Center), 716-375-2065.
 Please reach out early in the semester so that they can assist you as soon as possible.
 Documentation from the Disability Support Services Office is required before I can make accommodations.

 Email will serve as an official means of communication for this class, and you should check the email account you have registered with the university regularly.
 Feel free to email me with your questions and concerns.